 From 2006 to 2007, we conducted the "Biostudies Career-Development Program" supported by the Ministry of Education, Culture, Sports, Science and Technology.
 From 2008, we have launched the "Program for Developing Pharmaceutical Strategists" as one of the projects of "Reforming Programs in Education" at Kyoto University.
 This program, in cooperation with the Graduate School of Pharmaceutical Sciences, is aimed to reform the educational system of graduate schools in our university.
 Launched in 2011, we are conducting a new program named "Global Frontier in Life Science".
+In 2012, we were selected as one of the schools of the "MEXT Excellent Graduate School Hub Formation Project " and supported our Doctoral students with the subsidy.
 We are hoping that our students will understand the essential aspects of the programs and cooperate with us in achieving their goals.